Scott Foley: Directing

 Foley made his feature film writing and directing debut in 2013 with Let's Kill Ward's Wife.
 Foley's wife, Marika Domińczyk, his sister-in-law Dagmara Domińczyk, and brother-in-law Patrick Wilson star in the film, along with Donald Faison, Amy Acker and Nicollette Sheridan.

 Personal life

 On October 19, 2000, Foley married actress Jennifer Garner, whom he met when she guest-starred on Felicity.
 Foley and Garner separated in March 2003 and Garner filed for divorce in May 2003.

 Foley became engaged to Polish-born actress Marika Dominczyk in 2006, and in June 2007, the two wed in a private ceremony in Hawaii.
-They have three children: daughter Malina (b.
-November 2009) and sons Keller (b.
-April 2012) and Konrad (b.
-November 13, 2014).
+They have three children.
 Foley's sister-in-law is actress Dagmara Domińczyk, who is married to the actor Patrick Wilson.

 In the seventh season's second episode of the genealogy reality program Who Do You Think You Are?, it was revealed that Foley had an ancestor, Samuel Wardwell, who was a defendant in the Salem witch trials.
 Another ancestor, Simon Wardwell, was a member of then General George Washington's "Life Guard" during the Revolutionary War.